 where $\bx'=(x_1,\ldots,x_k)\in\RB^k$, and with $\bj_m^{(\bx)}=(j_{m,1}^{(x_1)},\ldots,j_{m,k}^{(x_k)})$ identifying the set at level $m$ that contains $\bx$.
 This maintains the condition $\E(f)=f_0$.
 By taking $M\to\infty$ we recover the (infinite) multivariate P\'olya tree of Definition \ref{def:mPT}.

-It is well known \citep[e.g.][]{lavine:92} that P\'olya tree densities are discontinuous at the boundaries of the partitions.
-To overcome this feature, an extra mixture with respect to the parameters of the centring measure is imposed, that is, $f_0$ is replaced by $f_0(\cdot\mid\bfeta)$ and a prior $f(\bfeta)$ is placed to induce smoothness.
+P\'olya tree densities are discontinuous at the boundaries of the partitions \citep[e.g.][]{lavine:92}.
+To overcome this feature, an extra mixture with respect to the parameters of the centering measure is imposed, that is, $f_0$ is replaced by $f_0(\cdot\mid\bfeta)$ and a prior $f(\bfeta)$ is placed to induce smoothness.